 So you have a disability or have a long-term health condition and are looking to pick up your career.
-Perhaps starting out at work or would just like a job.
-Though do you feel confident employers will see past your condition.
-You have the knowledge, skills, experience and abilities in your CV for the role.
+Or perhaps you starting out at work or would just like a job.
+Though do you feel confident employers will see past your condition or disability.
+You have the knowledge, skills, experience and abilities etc in your CV for the role.
 Clearly, you are motivated, driven and are ready to go.
 Your profile has everything an employer is looking for.
 Question is are you ready to disclose your disability or health condition?
 To disclose or not this is the question.

 My experience working with disabled people and individuals with long-term health conditions suggest the decision to disclose can be hard.
 These and many other questions stop or hinder applying for work and getting back to a career.

 Research from greatwithdisability suggests that 76% of students are reluctant to be open about their disability or long-term health condition.
 However, the research did find that 57% of respondents recognised the benefits of being open and honest about their disability/long-term health condition.
 Right from the start of the process of the recruitment process.
 Needless to say, these decisions for anyone with a disability or an enduring health condition, are intensely personal and sometimes difficult to overcome.